zacmathe/ltkinetics/README.md

 A python package for simulating the kinetics of the nitrogenase enzyme system, following the work of Thorneley & Lowe.

 Each reaction is an instance of the NitrogenaseRxn class.
-The user sets up the starting conditions and SciPy `odeint` (LSODA under the hood) numerically integrates the system forward in time.
+The user sets up the starting conditions and SciPy's `odeint` (LSODA under the hood) numerically integrates the system forward in time.
 The oridinary differential equations (ODEs) were adapted from the Mathematica code in the doctoral thesis of Phillip E. Wilson (1).

 This package was written by Zachary Mathe, doctoral student in the [DeBeer Group](https://cec.mpg.de/1/research/1087/prof-dr-serena-debeer/).